ACM40960/project-shiva-46/README.md

   * For detection you need weights for CNN.
   * These weights file is present in the below link and must be placed in the below mentioned path in your local system :
   *  -->WeedDetectionSystem-->testing_and_detection-->data-->weights.
+  ## Note

-  *  Note: We have already produced the weight file and placed it within the designated Google Drive link.
-This measure was taken to avoid the training duration.
-Use this file, If you choose not to do the training because training this model would take 6-7hours.
+**Important**: We have already generated the weight file and placed it in the designated [Google Drive link](link_here).
+This step was taken to minimize the training time required.
+If you decide not to conduct the training, you can utilize this file.
+Please be aware that training this model typically takes 6-7 hours.

   * [weights here](https://drive.google.com/file/d/1AOxCaQqy_AY33fjcJWxemu5iwIJ4jvC3/view?usp=sharing)
   * open [Weed_Image_Recognition.ipynb] under WeedDetection-->testing_and_detection-->detection and run each cell for results.